eaasna/low-memory-prefilter/README.md

 6. optional: build and run the tests: `make test`
 7. optional: build the api documentation: `make doc`
 8. execute the app which is located at build/bin/: `./hashmap`

+Building the hash table is done single threaded.
+Searching the reads in the table can be done multi threaded.